 The International School of Creative Science Nad Al Sheba is owned by Sharjah entrepreneur Salah Bukhatair and his BEAM Education group.
 The Creative Science schools were among the first to explicitly seek to offer an international curriculum (UK or US) together with a very strong focus on Islamic Studies, including Quran recitation.

-The school is currently offering FS1 to year 8 with future plans to grow to Year 13.
-Year 9 will be introduced in September 2019.
-There is one more International School of Creative Science located in Sharjah and three American Schools of Creative Science located in Maliha, Al Layyah, and Al Barsha South.
+The school is currently offering FS1 to year 10 with future plans to grow to Year 13.
+Year 10 will be introduced in September 2020.
+There is one more International School of Creative Science located in Sharjah and two more American Schools of Creative Science located in Maliha, and Al Layyah.

 The International School of Creative Science in Nad Al Sheba, is located between two well-established schools, GEMS Dubai Modern Academy and Repton Dubai.
 With Kings School Nad Al Sheba also located within the same immediate area, one might ask why there is demand for another UK curriculum school in a location that is primarily occupied by Emirati families.
 In part, the location on Sheikh Mohammed bin Zayed Road, with easy access to the Al Ain Road also, make this a convenient location to which children can commute from a wide range of locations with relative ease.
 However, the fundamental motivation lies in the approach that the Creative Science schools offer in regard to their curriculum in its broadest sense.